 Most of the time, I get frustrated.
 I want to come up with a new design solution through different materials that others haven’t explored yet.
 Experimenting on hand with materials is a must for me, so I could see it in front of me it will work and so I can show it to other people too for proof.
 I want to give the people a new feel.
 Overwhelming but still safe.
 Loud & quiet.
 Static & dynamic.
 I always give my best to come up with a really promising and solid design solution.
 It always start with one meaningful structure.
 Like I said, Saving the world, one structure at a time.
 I believe that a great design solution leads to a better community.
 A better community leads to better city.
 A better city leads to a better nation.
 And a better nation leads to a better world.

 I like the idea of the brise-soleil, it serves two purposes.
 Aesthetics and function.
 It provides effective control of solar heat gain, light and glare and at the same time it’s really eye-catching.
 When I design, there will always be a reason behind it.
 It’s not I designed it like that because it looks pretty in that angle or just because they said purple doors are in & glass doors are out or just because they said curves are the new edges!

 Architecture is not just a profession.
 Architecture is a passion.
 It is more than just planning, designing, and building.
 It is an art that remains eager to withstand the test of time and leave behind a legacy.
 There will always be a constant battle between nature and architecture.
 But, architecture is an innovation, a method of prevention, and the solution to all the problems encountered in the past, problems that are presently being faced, and problems that the future may bring.
-Mother Nature is smart, but architecture will always find ways to outsmart her.11 months ago on 25 May 2013 at 8:36am
+Mother Nature is smart, but architecture will always find ways to outsmart her.1 year ago on 25 May 2013 at 8:36am